MicrosoftDocs/sdk-api/sdk-api-src/content/highlevelmonitorconfigurationapi/index.md

 ## -description

-This header is used by Monitor Configuration.
+This header is used by monitor.
 For more information, see:

 - [Monitor Configuration](../_monitor/index.md)